- Get familiar with the basic concepts and terminology: study linear algebra, statistics, and calculus.

 Step 3 – Take Part in Competitions

 After you have understood the basics of Machine Learning, you can move on to the crazy part!!!
 Competitions!
 These will basically make you even more proficient in ML by combining your mostly theoretical knowledge with practical implementation.
 Some of the basic competitions that you can start with on Kaggle that will help you build confidence are given here:

 - Titanic: Machine Learning from Disaster: The Titanic: Machine Learning from Disaster challenge is a very popular beginner project for ML as it has multiple tutorials available.
 So it is a great introduction to ML concepts like data exploration, feature engineering, and model tuning.

 - Digit Recognizer: The Digit Recognizer is a project after you have some knowledge of Python and ML basics.
-It is a great introduction into the exciting world neural networks using a classic dataset which includes pre-extracted features.
+It is a great introduction to the exciting world of neural networks using a classic dataset that includes pre-extracted features.